tinylog-org/tinylog/log4j-facade/files/readme-bundle.txt

 1) Add bundles "org.pmw.log4j-facade_*.jar" and "org.pmw.tinylog_*.jar" to your
    target platform

-2) Optionally add bundle "org.pmw.log4j-facade.source_*.jar" for JavaDoc documentation and source code attachment
+2) Optionally add bundle "org.pmw.log4j-facade.source_*.jar" for Javadoc documentation and source code attachment

 3) Now you can test the logger by the following simple statement: